 The creation of a refined product starts with the selection of its ingredients.
-For the production of our organically certified products we exclusively use herbs and spices from carefully chosen organic farmers.
+For the production of our products we exclusively use herbs and spices from carefully chosen organic farmers.
 The extraordinary aromas of untreated juniper berries allowed for only this choice.
+Therefor all our products are certified organic.

 »And so the greatest work may stand.
 One mind equal to a thousand hands.« (Johann Wolfgang von Goethe)

 We chose the classic procedure of gin manufacturing, consisting of maceration and subsequent distillation.
 During maceration, the botanicals are mashed together in a blend of ethanol and water to rest for a determined period of time.
-The intensity of the aromas that the macerated botanicals release in the process are the vital ingredient for the smoothness and depth of ‘THE DUKE – Munich Dry Gin’.
+The intensity of the aromas, which are released by the macerated botanicals in the process, is responsible for the smoothness and depth of ‘THE DUKE – Munich Dry Gin’.
 The fine wheat-rye flavors of the ethanol carry the herbs, but discretely remain in the background.

 Our copper still, manufactured in an old coppersmith’s, bears the genteel name ‘Carl’.
 Ever since its introduction in 2008 it has served us with eager enthusiasm.